dbochicchio/vera-VirtualDevices/README.md

 This is standard alarm partition, implementing *urn:schemas-micasaverde-com:service:AlarmPartition:2*.

 A simplified device template file is offered via *D_VirtualAlarmPartition2.json*, if you just want to mirror your alarm's status with no actions on the UI.
-AltUI friendly, with two lines showing the status.
+This device file is AltUI friendly, with two lines showing the status.

 #### Commands
  - *RequestArmMode*: *State* (see *DetailedArmMode* variable), *PINCode*